Armand-François Cillart de Suville

-Armand-François Marie Cillart de Suville (Séglien, 1 February 1730 — Jersey, 30 June 1801) was a French Navy officer.
-He served in the War of American Independence.
+Armand-François Marie Cillart de Suville (Séglien, 1 February 1730 — Jersey, 30 June 1801) was a French Navy officer who served in the American Revolutionary War.

-Biography
+Early life

 Cillart was born in an aristocratic family.
 His father was captain in a dragoon unit, and two of his brothers, Étienne-François de Cillart de Villeneuve and Jean-Marie de Villeneuve Cillart, also served in the Navy.
 Cillart joined the Navy as a Garde-Marine in 1746.
 During the Seven Years' War, he served on the 74-gun Robuste in 1759.
-He took part in the expedition to Newfoundland under Ternay on the frigate Licorne.
+He took part in the expedition to Newfoundland under Charles-Henri-Louis d'Arsac de Ternay on the frigate Licorne.

 He was promoted to Lieutenant in 1771, and to Captain in 1777.
-In 1779, he was given command of the 64-gun Réfléchi, part of the White squadron (centre) of the fleet under Orvilliers.
-He was wounded at the Battle of Grenada on 6 July 1779, and took part in the Battle of Martinique on 18 December 1779 under Lamotte-Picquet.
+In 1779, he was given command of the 64-gun Réfléchi, part of the White Squadron under Louis Guillouet.
+Cillart was wounded at the Battle of Grenada on 6 July 1779, and took part in the Battle of Martinique on 18 December 1779 under Lamotte-Picquet.

 He later took part in the Battle of the Chesapeake on 5 September 1781.

 In 1782, he was promoted to Brigadier.
 On 20 October, he commanded the 74-gun Actif at the Battle of Cape Spartel, under Admiral Córdova.

 In 1786, he was promoted to Chef d'Escadre.

 On 1 January 1792, he was promoted to contre-amiral.